-Louis Riel Day is observed on the third Monday of February to celebrate the heritage of the Metis Indians and the history of Manitoba in general.
+Louis Riel Day is observed on the third Monday of February for the Métis to celebrate their leader and their history in Canada.

 |Year||Date||Day||Holiday||Provinces and Territories|